 It's hard to say whether Bing Gordon grew up with gaming or gaming grew up with Bing Gordon.

-After a youth spent ranging about--hitchhiking to every state aside from Hawaii--he become a part of video game history with Electronic Arts in 1982.
-He grew with the gaming company that became a juggernaut, presiding at chief creative officer from 1998 to 2008, when he left to join Kleiner, Perkins, Caufield & Byers, the mega VC firm that, fittingly enough, invested in EA back in '82.
+After a youth spent ranging about--hitchhiking to every state aside from Hawaii--he became a part of video game history with Electronic Arts in 1982.
+He grew with the gaming company that became a juggernaut, presiding as chief creative officer from 1998 to 2008, when he left to join Kleiner Perkins Caufield & Byers, the mega VC firm that, fittingly enough, invested in EA back in '82.

 Now Bing--who's contributed to Fast Company--sees how everything is becoming gamified, including your (and my) career, as he recently explained to us.
 Below we pick up just after I ask Bing if LinkedIn is a game--to which he replied with a "yeah" and a look of surprise, so startling was my naiveté.